vdrobnik/Dale_Carnegie/README.md

-# Dale_Carnegie
+# Dale_Carnegie book's
-Book Dale_Carnegie - How to make friends and influence people
+How to make friends and influence people